 In addition to the commonly used kitchen liner, fresh leaves can also be used as a liner for the bamboo steamer.
 For example banana leaves or lotus leaves.

-Watch out for the water amount
+Watch out for the water level

+When using a bamboo steamer, it is very important to watch out for the water level.
 In the process of cooking, you should also keep an eye on whether there is a need to add some water.
 Also, you should avoid removing the lid frequently, which will make the steam leak and extend the cooking time.

-How to clean after using
+How to clean bamboo steamers

 Cooking with bamboo steamer